ucla/moodle-enrol_invitation/blocks/iclicker/README.txt

 Moodle Compatibility
 --------------------
-This version of the plug-in works with Moodle 2.x and supports single sign-on.
+This version of the plug-in works with Moodle 2.1 or newer and supports single sign-on.
 Users running Moodle v1.8-1.9 without SSO may use the previous version of the plug-in.
 Installations of Moodle older than version 1.8 are not supported by the i>clicker integrate plug-in.

-This plugin will work with Moodle 2.x.
+This plugin will work with Moodle 2.1 or newer.
 It is developed as a Moodle plugin/block.

 Download Binary
 ---------------